 Search Placement: What I See

 If you want to figure out if you have this, here’s what I see…

-When I edit placements at the ad set level, I see “Search” above Messages.
+When I edit placements at the An ad set is a Facebook ads grouping where settings like targeting, scheduling, optimization, and placement are determined. level, I see “Search” above Messages.

 The explanation of the placement shown above:

 Reach people with relevant ads based on their search terms

 Sounds awesome!
 But I never indicated any search terms, so those terms must be generic and not related specifically to my campaign (this was later confirmed).

 At the ad level, I see there are two variations of the Search placement: Search Results (Marketplace) and Search Results.

 If you aren’t familiar with Facebook Marketplace, it’s a section of Facebook where users buy and sell products to and from one another.

 When I went to the ad level, here’s what a generic ad preview looks like for Search (Marketplace)…